Credit Card Chargebacks and Merchant Chargeback Rights

 - There's a fifteen-day waiting period for chargebacks on returned items.
 When a customer returns an item to the merchant, their bank cannot file a chargeback until fifteen days after the return.
 The purpose of this rule is to give the merchant plenty of time to issue a refund.

-Another important component of merchants' rights are the reason codes attached to chargeback notifications.
+Another important component of merchants' rights is the reason codes attached to chargeback notifications.
 A reason code specifies the justification for the chargeback and can provide guidance on how the merchant can effectively challenge it.
 A code may also direct the customer to first try to work with the merchant to resolve their complaint, which the issuing bank is supposed to verify, before proceeding with the chargeback

 From a practical standpoint, fighting chargebacks gives you a chance to recover lost revenue, but there's a moral element to it as well.
 When merchants roll over and accept fraudulent or illegitimate chargebacks because they don't want to bother with the hassle of contesting them, it only encourages more unscrupulous consumers and scammers to see chargebacks as a way of getting free money or merchandise.